 Did Bigg Boss 13 Reunite Rashami Desai & Her Mother?

 Rashami Desai really had a bumpy journey in the Bigg Boss 13 house compared to others.
-The actress, who had declared her relationship with Arhaan Khan, got shock of her life after the host Salman Khan made major revelation, that Arhaan was married and had a kid.
-This broke Rashami completely, but still she maintained her calm.
-But it was after others, including her family members, extended their support towards her, she decided to move on from that relationship.
-Many of them must be aware that Rashami didn't share great bond with her mother, Rasila Desai before entering the Bigg Boss house, but all is well now!
-It won't be wrong if we say that Bigg Boss reunited the mother-daughter.
+The actress, who had declared her relationship with Arhaan Khan, got shock of her life after the host Salman Khan made major revelation that Arhaan was married and had a kid.
+This broke Rashami completely, but she still maintained her calm.
+But it was only after others, including her family members, extended their support, that she decided to move on.
+Many of them must be aware that Rashami didn't share a great bond with her mother, Rasila Desai before entering the Bigg Boss house, but all is well now!
+It won't be wrong if we say that Bigg Boss reunited the mother and the daughter.

 Bigg Boss Reunited Rashami & Her Mother!